 - a.
 Purpose: The Policy Process Council is a collaborative and representative body that manages, monitors, and maintains institutional policies and KSU's policy portal.
 While the Council has no policy making authority, its purpose is to assure the policy approval process is followed and that only policies approved through KSU's shared governance process are made available via the policy portal. - b.
 Membership: - 1.
 One representative from each of the senates, councils, or offices serves on the Council as shown below.
 Service begins in August and is based on a renewable (or as appropriate) one-year term, in a manner determined by each senate, council, or office.
-The Director of Planning, Policy and Performance serves as the chair. - i.
-Office of the Provost and Vice President for Academic Affairs: - ii.
+A representative from the Legal Affairs Office serves as the chair. - i.
+Office of the Provost and Vice President for Academic Affairs; - ii.
 Office of the Vice President for Operations and Chief Information Officer and Chief Business Officer; - iii.
-Office of the Vice President for Student Affairs; - iv.
+Office of the Vice President for Student Affairs: - iv.
 Office of the Vice President for External Affairs: - v.
-Office of the Vice President for Advancement and Development; - vi.
+Office of the Vice President for Advancement and Development;

+- vi.
 Division of Legal Affairs;

 - vii.
 Athletic Department;

 - viii.
 Faculty Senate;

 - ix.
-Administrators Senate;
+Staff Senate;

 - x.
-Staff Senate;
+Student Government Association;

 - xi.
 Deans' Council;

 - xii.
 Chairs' and Directors' Assembly;

 - xiii.
-Student Government Association;
+Administrators Council;

 - xiv.
 University Information Technology Services Representative, Ex officio

+- xv.
+Director of Institutional Quality & Accreditation.